vaamonde/ubiquiti-unifi/ProjetoApto/etapas/07-AjustesFinos-Projeto.md

 			help
 			info
 			exit
+	ssh root@172.16.1.254		(Dream Machine Pro / Gateway) Are you sure you want to continue connecting (yes/no/[fingerprint])?yes help
+			info
+			exit

 	#verificando as informações de SNMP dos dispositivos da Ubiquiti Unifi no GNU/Linux
 	#opção do comando snmpwalk: -c (set the community string), -v (specifies SNMP version to use)